tgoossens/tinythinfilm/README.md

 ## Simulate without knowing the filter design
 Using an equivalent monolayer model, the behavior of a filter can be predicted without knowing its actual filter design.
-See article for more explanation and 'Examples' for an example usage.
+See linked article for more explanation and 'Examples' for an example usage.

 ## Perfectly reflecting boundaries approximation (Experimental)
 Estimate filter response for perfectly reflective boundaries.